PossiblyMaybe/TerrainGenerator/README.md

 # TerrainGenerator

+Small terrain generator I made, probably not very good one at that

 This is does actually function now, could do some stuff with making the terrain editable at runtime, but I dislike frontend

 I got halfway through lighting and stopped cause I don't want to implement shadows, and I want this to run quickly so im not adding ray tracing.